 The Deputy Director General of services and the Deputy Director General of supervision directly subordinate to the Director General.

 Raigo Uukkivi is the Director General of the Estonian Tax and Customs Board since 1 December 2021.

 From 2017 to 2021, Raigo Uukkivi was the Deputy Secretary General of the Ministry of Finance, where his fields of responsibility were public administration, public procurement, state assets and participatory policy.
-He is a member of the Supervisory Board and a chairperson of the Strategic Committee of the international energy company Eesti Energia.
-He is also a member of the Supervisory Board and the Audit Committee of the Port of Tallinn.
-He has been a member of the Supervisory Board of Estonian Railways.
+He has been a member of the Supervisory Board and a chairperson of the Strategic Committee of the international energy company Eesti Energia, a member of the Supervisory Board and the Audit Committee of the Port of Tallinn, also a member of the Supervisory Board of Estonian Railways.
 From 2008 to 2017, Raigo Uukkivi worked as the Director General of the Technical Regulatory Authority.